jacobpaine/mean_contacts/README.md

 # mean-contactlist

-Re-sing the MEAN contact list from Heroku to set up a game-like environment.
+Re-using the MEAN contact list from Heroku to set up a game-like environment.